Announcing Native Polyglot APIs in FaunaDB: GraphQL Now, SQL Forthcoming

 The New APIs

-Developers using FaunaDB will now be able to manipulate data directly using multiple languages such as GraphQL for serverless applications, as well as CQL and SQL, which have historically been popular in the enterprise.
-These languages will be supported as native endpoints within FaunaDB Cloud and FaunaDB Enterprise for use on-premises, and will not require any additional software to be installed by the database client.
-With support for GraphQL and CQL, and later SQL, FaunaDB’s managed cloud service will become truly versatile.
+Developers using FaunaDB will now be able to manipulate data directly using multiple languages such as GraphQL for JAMStack applications, as well as others such as SQL, which have historically been popular in the enterprise.
+These languages will be supported as native endpoints within FaunaDB, and will not require any additional software to be installed by the database client.
+With support for GraphQL and FQL, and later SQL, FaunaDB’s managed serverless cloud will become truly versatile.
 Serverless, multi-tenant, and multi-cloud, FaunaDB’s managed cloud will allow developers to use any of these languages to manipulate all their data, thereby unlocking new levels of productivity for serverless application development.

 The Fauna Advantage